rikulo/rikulo-docs/stream/RSP/Fundamentals/RSP_Overview.md

 Each RSP page will be compiled into a request handler and put into a Dart file.
 The recommended file extension for a RSP page is `.rsp.html` (or `.rsp.xml`, depending on the file type), and the generated Dart file will be named by changing the file extension to `.rsp.dart`.

 You can control the name of the request handler and additional arguments by use of the [[page]](../Standard_Tags/page.md) tag.
-If omitted, the file name will be assumed.
+If omitted, the filename will be assumed.

 ##How to Compile

-There are two ways to compile RSP files into dart files: automatic building with Dart Editor or manual compiling.
+There are two ways to compile RSP files into Dart files: automatic building with Dart Editor or manual compiling.

 ###Build with Dart Editor